ministryofjustice/hmpps-visits-internal-admin-ui/README.md

 `docker-compose up --scale=app=0 -d`

-Install dependencies using `npm install`, ensuring you are using `node v18.x` and `npm v9.x`
+Install dependencies using `npm install`, ensuring you are using `node v18.x` and `npm v10.x`

 Note: Using `nvm` (or [fnm](https://github.com/Schniz/fnm)), run `nvm install --latest-npm` within the repository folder to use the correct version of node, and the latest version of npm.
 This matches the `engines` config in `package.json` and the CircleCI build config.

-Using your personal client credentials, create a `.env` local settings file
+Using credentials from the dev namespace, create a `.env` local settings file
 ```bash
 REDIS_HOST=localhost
 HMPPS_AUTH_URL=https://sign-in-dev.hmpps.service.justice.gov.uk/auth